Domain Wall Network: A Dual Solution for Gravitational Waves and Hubble Tension?: Abstract

 \section{Abstract}

-We search for stochastic gravitational wave background (SGWB) generated by domain wall networks in the Data Release-2 of Parkes Pulsar Timing Array and find that the observed strong common power-law process can be explained by domain wall networks for the wall tension $\sigma_{\DW}\sim (29-414~\TeV)^3$ and the wall-decay temperature $T_d\sim 20-257~\MeV$ at $68\%$ Credible Level.
-Interestingly, the same parameter region can largely alleviate the Hubble tension, if the free particles generated from domain wall networks further decay into dark radiation.
-This coincidence that a domain wall network can simultaneously account for the nano-Hertz SGWB and Hubble tension is robust, independent of domain wall parameters and applicable to observations by other pulsar timing array collaborations in general.
-On the other hand, assuming that the common power-law process is not due to domain wall networks, we can put stringent constraints on the wall tension and decay temperature.
+We explore the possibility that domain wall networks generate the stochastic gravitational wave background (SGWB) observed as a strong common power-law process in the Data Release-2 of Parkes Pulsar Timing Array.
+We find that a broad range of parameters, specifically wall tension around $\sigma_{\text{DW}} \sim (29-414 , \text{TeV})^3$ and wall-decay temperature within $T_d \sim 20-257 , \text{MeV}$, can explain this phenomenon at a $68\%$ credible level.
+Meanwhile, the same parameters could ease the Hubble tension if particles from these domain wall networks decay into dark radiation.
+We establish a direct analytical relationship, $\Omega_{\text{GW}}(f_p,T_0) h^2 \sim \Omega_{\text{rad}} h^2 ( \Omega_\nu \Delta N_{\text{eff}})^2$, to illustrate this coincidence, underlining its importance in the underlying physics and potential applicability to a wider range of models and data.
+Conversely, if the common power-law process is not attributed to domain wall networks, our findings impose tight limits on the wall tension and decay temperature.

 {\it \bfseries Introduction.} A Domain Wall (DW) is a two-dimensional topological defect, forming as a field connects discrete vacua, possibly manifesting during the Universe's early phase transition through the Kibble-Zurek mechanism~\cite{kibble1976topology,zurek1985cosmological}\footnote{For topological defects formation during the phase transition through Kibble-Zurek mechanism and its connection with dark matter, see Ref.\cite{Murayama:2009nj}.}.
 The dynamics of a DW network have nonzero quadrupole momentum and thus can generate gravitational waves (GWs)~\cite{kawasaki2011study, Hiramatsu2013, Hiramatsu2014}, but their slower dilution compared to matter and radiation can dominate the universe’s energy density, posing the Domain Wall problem~\cite{zel1974cosmological}.
 The application of a biased potential can rapidly decay these walls, thereby marking the cessation of GW production~\cite{sikivie1982axions,gelmini1989cosmology,larsson1997evading}.
 The domain wall tension and the biased potential influence the magnitude and peak-frequency position of the resultant GW spectrum.